-- (a) Read the documentation of tnetwork about the detection of dynamic communities: https://tnetwork.readthedocs.io/en/latest/notebooks/demo_DCD.html. - (b) Apply several methods on the primary school dynamic network aggregated every hour and compare the results. (tnetwork.graph_socioPatterns_Primary_School(format=tn.DynGraphSN) - (c) Compute communities on the graph in its original form (no aggregation).
+- (a) Read the documentation of tnetwork about the detection of dynamic communities: https://tnetwork.readthedocs.io/en/latest/notebooks/demo_DCD.html. - (b) Apply several methods on the primary school dynamic network aggregated every hour and compare the results. - (c) Compute communities on the graph in its original form (no aggregation).
 Compute static communities on the cumulated graph (aggregated over the whole period).
 What do you think of the communities found using those three different approaches?